 You could specialise in halal, kosher or organic foods, depending on the demands of the local community.

 Starter: £14,500 to £16,000

 You'll work about 40 hours a week, which may include early mornings and weekends, with time off during the week.

-You'll spend much of the day moving heavy joints in and out of cold storage, preparing cuts of meat and serving customers.
+You'll spend much of the day preparing cuts of meat in the shop and serving customers.

 6. Career path and progression

-With experience, you could work in larger and more prestigious independent butchers’ shops, retail chains and supermarkets, or set up your own shop.
+With experience, you could work in larger and higher quality independent butchers’ shops, retail chains and supermarkets, or set up your own shop.

-You could work at the Meat Hygiene Service, checking quality and standards in abattoirs and meat plants.
+You could also work at the Food Standards Agency, checking quality and standards in abattoirs and meat plants.